Understanding Mood Disorders: Acceptance and Treatment

 Seasonal Affective Disorder

-A type of major depression that occurs during the winter.
+A type of major depression occurs during the winter.
 It’s triggered by a lack of exposure to sunlight, leading to Vitamin D deficiency.

 Cycles of major depression and manic states.
 During manic states, the person feels an overpowering sense of euphoria and invincibility.
 This leads to impulsive and often dangerous behavior.
 Manic episodes are followed by a severe crash into major depression.